Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

   // const recoverPoller = await client.beginRecoverDeletedCertificate(certificateName);
   // await recoverPoller.pollUntilDone();

-  // If a certificate is done and the KeyVault has soft-delete enabled, the certificate can be purged with: await client.purgeDeletedCertificate(certificateName);
+  // If a certificate is done and the Key Vault has soft-delete enabled, the certificate can be purged with: await client.purgeDeletedCertificate(certificateName);
 }